khulnasoft/pr-insight/docs/docs/installation/github.md

 3) Merge this change to your main branch.
 When you open your next PR, you should see a comment from `github-actions` bot with a review of your PR, and instructions on how to use the rest of the tools.

-4) You may configure Khulnasoft Merge by adding environment variables under the env section corresponding to any configurable property in the [configuration](https://github.com/Khulnasoft/pr-insight/blob/main/pr_insight/settings/configuration.toml) file.
+4) You may configure PR-Insight by adding environment variables under the env section corresponding to any configurable property in the [configuration](https://github.com/Khulnasoft/pr-insight/blob/main/pr_insight/settings/configuration.toml) file.
 Some examples:
 ```yaml
       env:
         # ... previous environment values